 Finally, the most popular on this list is the flower crown.
 A staple for weddings and festivals, this decorative flower piece has been used as an accessory for centuries, especially during the summer in Scandinavia.

 If you want something festive, go big with big, brightly colored blooms, and a crown that sits around the middle of your head.
 For something more subtle, go with smaller blooms, creating a thinner crown, and place it at your upper crown, towards the back of your head.

-At The Bouqs Co., the only thing we love more than fresh flowers is a good DIY project!
+At The Bouqs Co., the only thing we love more than fresh flowers delivered to our door is a good DIY project!
 So now that you know how to wear flowers in your hair, don’t hesitate to get crafty with your designs to create looks that match your unique style – and, of course, make use of some of the most gorgeous flowers nature has to offer!Shop All